tensorflow/docs/site/en/api_docs/python/tf/contrib/distribute/DistributionStrategy.md

 * Reductions and Allreduce: A _reduction_ is some method of aggregating multiple values into one value, like "sum" or "mean".
-If doing sync training, we will perform a reduction on the gradients to a parameter from all towers before applying the update.
+If doing sync training, we will perform a reduction on the gradients to a parameter from each tower before applying the update.
 Allreduce is an algorithm for performing a reduction on values from multiple devices and making the result available on all of those devices.
-* In the future we will have support for TensorFlow's partitioned variables, where a single variable is split across multiple devices.
+* In the future we will have support for TensorFlows' partitioned variables, where a single variable is split across multiple devices.